 The primary affiliates to the UMKC School of Medicine are: Truman Medical Center, Truman Medical Center-Lakewood, St. Luke’s Hospital, Children’s Mercy Hospitals and Clinics, Center for Behavioral Medicine, Kansas City VA Medical Center and Research Medical Center.
 In addition to these affiliates, students may arrange clinical experiences, when appropriate, at various hospitals/clinics with the help of the School of Medicine Office of Student Affairs.

 In the first two years, students will follow the UMKC academic calendar.
-Classes will be held during a 15-week semester in the fall and spring semester, and an 8-week semester in the summer.
+Classes will be held during a 16-week semester in the fall and spring semester, and an 8-week semester in the summer.
 In the first two years, students will take classes during the fall, spring and summer semesters.

-In years 3-6, students will shift to the medical school calendar which will include 12 blocks (four weeks each) of coursework and/or clinical clerkships with a one block of vacation.
+In years 3-6, students will shift to the medical school calendar which will include 13 blocks (~four weeks each) of coursework and/or clinical clerkships with a one block of vacation (taken at the discretion of the student).
 The vacation block may or may not coincide with other university breaks.

 Students will typically enroll in 19-22 hours per semester.
 Students who enter with transfer credit through AP, IB or dual-enrollment may take a reduced academic load, but will still be enrolled in a minimum of 18 hours.